srinu16it/finBot/readme.md

 # LangGraph Stock Pattern Analyzer

-A modular, AI-enhanced stock analysis tool built with Python, LangGraph, and Gemini 1.5.
+A modular, AI-enhanced stock analysis tool built with Python, LangGraph, and OpenAI GPT-4.
 It fetches live stock data, detects technical chart patterns, computes indicators, and uses an LLM to summarize market outlook in natural language.

 ---